thomasmdickinson/lab-soc-about/policy/conduct.md

 ## General Discussion Courtesies

-Members of lab-soc are expected to observe the following guidelines as a courtesy to others.
+Members of labyrinth.social are expected to observe the following guidelines as a courtesy to others.

 * Descriptive alt text should be added to images whenever possible.
 * Frequent repeated boosting of bot accounts is not encouraged.